GabesSeven/instagram-id-scraper-api/README.md

     $ python search.py input-file.txt output-file.txt

-Finally, the ID of each user separated by pipeline will be returned, if the number of users found corresponding to the searched string is less than three: <br>
+Finally, the ID of each user separated by pipeline will be returned, if the number of users found corresponding to the searched string is less than four: <br>

     $ ls output-file.txt
     user1